 The DSO will collate all divers' logs annually to summarize in an annual report to the Dive Safety Committee and will form the basis of any statistics submissions to required regulatory agencies.

-A dive log form is provided in Appendix E.
+A dive log template is attached to this manual.

 Equipment Service Records